ArushRam/ArushRam.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Arush Ramteke, a third-year Computer Science student at UCLA, also minorining in Bioinformatics!
-I'm really interested in Machine Learning and have been involved in optimisation algorithm research for few months.
+I'm passionate about Machine Learning and have been involved in optimization algorithm research, developing accelerated second-order optimizers.